DKolmas/DKolmas.github.io/_posts/2020-01-07-Bellman-Equations-Introduction.md

 ### Discussion

 The value function $$\upsilon_{\pi}$$ is the unique solution to its Bellman equation.
 Bellman equation forms the basis of a number of ways to compute, approximate, and learn $$\upsilon_{\pi}$$.
-We call the diagrams like that above backup diagrams because they diagram relationship that form the basis of the updateo pr backup operations that are at the heart of reinforcement learning methods.
+We call the diagrams like that above backup diagrams because they diagram relationship that form the basis of the update or backup operations that are at the heart of reinforcement learning methods.

-These update (backup) operations transfer value information $$back$$ to a state (or state-action pair) from its sucessro states (or state-action pairs)
+These update (backup) operations transfer value information $$back$$ to a state (or state-action pair) from its sucessor states (or state-action pairs)

 ### Other backup diagrams and corresponding Bellman equation